CCGL: Contrastive Cascade Graph Learning: Related Work

 \vpara{Pre-training and transfer learning on graphs.} One important application of unsupervised graph pre-training is to learn a transferrable graph encoder for downstream graph-based tasks.
 While commonly seen in CV and NLP domains, there are relatively few work aiming to tackle the graph pre-training and transferring problems \cite{hu2020strategies,ying2018transfer}, given the fact that it faces several challenges such as designing graph pre-training strategies and mitigating negative transfer.
-Hu et al.~\cite{hu2020strategies} proposed a GNN-based strategy combining both node- and graph-level pre-training to handle out-of-distribution samples when transferring.
-UDA-GCN developed by Wu et al.~\cite{wu2020unsupervised} jointly integrates local and global consistency and facilitates knowledge transferring across graphs.
-GPT-GNN \cite{hu2020gpt} is another generative GNN framework that uses attribute/edge generations for self-supervised pre-training on large-scale graphs.
+A GNN-based strategy proposed in\cite{hu2020strategies} combines both node- and graph-level pre-training to handle out-of-distribution samples when transferring.
+UDA-GCN developed by \cite{wu2020unsupervised} jointly integrates local and global consistency and facilitates knowledge transferring across graphs.
+GPT-GNN \cite{hu2020gpt} is another generative GNN framework that uses attribute/edge generations for pre-training on large-scale graphs.

 In this work, \M~has largely expanded the training data including labeled, unlabeled, and augmented cascade graphs from different data domains, enabling the model to learn general and robust graph representations from abundant data, and then transferring the learned knowledge to downstream prediction tasks, at where the task-specific labeled data are scarce. \M~does not rely on special pretext tasks nor domain expertise and can be easily extended to other cascade graph applications.